-Flight emissions are based on a tier-3 approach as defined in the European Environment Agency's emission inventory guidebook (31).
-Greenhouse gas emissions are calculated from fuel consumption using the IPCC's emission factors for jet fuel and converted into CO2-equivalents by the Global Warming Potential (GWP) factors outlined in the IPCC's sixth assessment report (32, 33).
+Flight emissions are based on a tier 3 approach.
+Greenhouse gas emissions are calculated from fuel consumption using the IPCC's emission factors for jet fuel and converted into CO2e by the Global Warming Potential (GWP) factors outlined in the IPCC's sixth assessment report (32, 33).
 The calculation of fuel consumption is divided into the landing/take-off (LTO) and climb, cruise, descent (CCD) phases of flight.
-Data on LTO consumption for each aircraft is provided by the EEA's 'master calculator' (29), assuming the most common engine types for each aircraft model and the average taxi time for European airports in 2015.
+Data on LTO consumption for each aircraft is provided by the EEA's 'master calculator', which assumes the most common engine types for each aircraft model and the average taxi time for European airports in 2015 (29).
 Fuel consumption during the CCD phase is modelled by the Breguet range equation for jet-engine aircraft in steady flight (34):